Salomon X Ultra 3 Mid GTX

 Waterproof: Yes (Gore-Tex)

 What we like: Impressively light without sacrificing durability or comfort.

 What we don’t: For especially technical terrain or heavy loads, we’d step up to a burlier boot.

 See the Men's Salomon X Ultra 3 Mid See the Women's Salomon X Ultra 3 Mid

 In the world of hiking boots, Salomon’s X Ultra 3 Mid GTX is a true standout.
 Despite its lightweight build, the boot nicely balances comfort, durability, and rock-solid traction.
 We put the X Ultra 3 through its paces over a full year of testing, including a multi-day backpacking trip into the Grand Canyon and day hiking in Washington’s rugged Enchantments and North Cascades.
 In short, there’s a reason it's been a longtime favorite and our top-rated hiking boot for multiple years in a row.
-Below we break down the X Ultra 3 Mid’s comfort, weight, traction, waterproofing, breathability, fit and sizing, and more.
+Below we break down the X Ultra 3 Mid’s performance.
 To see how it stacks up to the competition, see our article on the best hiking boots.

 The Salomon X Ultra 3 Mid GTX has one of the most well-rounded tread designs I’ve tested to date.
 The boot has confidently climbed 4th-class terrain, descended a steep rockslide, easily handled a few inches of fresh snow, and trekked through mud, rock, and loose dirt without any notable issues.
 Additionally, the arrow-like lugs are deep, shed mud well, and aren’t prone to collecting pebbles in between the tread.
 And the design flips its shape at the heel to provide ample bite on the descent.
 After about a year of consistent use, the tread is certainly showing signs of wearing down but still has plenty of life left.